P1ntas/Large-Scale-Software-Development/src/dinasore/README.md

 ## What Have We Achieved

-- We have created a system that retrieves the existing sensors from the PostgreSQL database and simulates the data of each existing sensor.
+- We have created a system that retrieves the existing sensors from the **PostgreSQL** database and simulates the data of each existing sensor.
 Then, the system calculates the moving average of the sensor data and publishes the data to a MQTT Broker.
-Then, another system subscribes to the MQTT Broker and writes the data to a Prometheus Gateway, so that it can be monitored using Grafana.
+Then, another system subscribes to the MQTT Broker and writes the data to a **Prometheus Gateway**, so that it can be monitored using **Grafana**.

-It is important to add that while we are working on mock data, the system is ready to work with real data.
+- It is important to add that while we are working on mock data, the system is ready to work with real data.
 For that, we just need to change the **SENSOR_SIMULATOR_V2** function block to a function block that reads the data from the real sensor later on.

 ## Learn More

 - [DINASORE - A tool for distributed function-block-based systems](https://medium.com/@jrffmatias/dinasore-a-tool-for-distributed-function-block-based-systems-f2613a37e1ca).
 This article explains the main features of DINASORE with a simple example.

+- [DINASORE - Build new function blocks](https://github.com/DIGI2-FEUP/dinasore/wiki/2.1.-Build-new-Function-Blocks).
+This wiki guide explains how you can create your own function blocks written in C#, Python, or Java.

 - [Prosys OPC UA Browser 4.4.0-126](https://www.prosysopc.com/products/opc-client/).
 This OPC client can be used to observe the results of the OPC UA server built in DINASORE.